named-data-ndnSIM/ndnSIM/docs/source/ndnsim-research-papers.rst

 #. **G. Mauri and G. Verticale, "Distributing key revocation status in Named Data Networking".
 Advances in Communication Networking, pages 310–313.
 Springer, 2013** (`doi 10.1007/978-3-642-40552-5_31 <http://dx.doi.org/10.1007/978-3-642-40552-5_31>`_)

     Content Centric Networking (CCN) is a new network paradigm designed to satisfy user needs considering the growth of data demand.
     Named Data Networking (NDN) is a research project that is developing the future Internet architecture using the principles behind CCN.
     In this novel architecture, the contents are addressed by their name and not by their location.
     Thus, the attention is shifted from user to content, resulting in a caching network that is more efficient and flexible than an IP network for content distribution and management with beneficial effects on timely delivery.
     In NDN, the content objects are divided into chunks, each digitally signed by its producer, and most papers assume that verification is made only by the content consumer.
     In order to perform signature verification, a node needs the signer’s key, which can be easily retrieved by issuing a standard interest message.
     Although content verification at the end node prevents disruptive attacks in which false data is delivered to applications, the verification of key validity is also necessary.
     Otherwise, false data would be cached and forwarded instead of correct data resulting in a denial of service and paving the way for more sophisticated attacks.

+#. **W. Drira and F. Filali, "A Pub/Sub extension to NDN for efficient data collection and dissemination in V2X networks".
+In First International Workshop on Smart Vehicles: Connectivity Technologies and ITS Applications (2014) (SmartVehicles'14), Sydney, Australia, June 2014.** (`PDF <https://drive.google.com/file/d/0B-Qgl9lKNlsXLWRvWllGdElHMTQ>`_)

+    Named Data Networking Networking (NDN) gives more importance to content instead of its location.
+On the other hand, V2X networks carry a wide variety of content such as events, traffic information and infotainment content.
+Therefore, NDN native capabilities in terms of caching and multicast can reduce traffic load in V2X networks and consequently decrease congestion risk.
+However, the communication in NDN is based on a request-response pattern while it is event based in V2X.
+Thus, this paper extends NDN with a Pub/Sub capability in order to provide an efficient data collection and dissemination in V2X networks.
+In this paper, we study the limitations of using NDN and the challenges of extending it with Pub/Sub and propose a new protocol that handles V2X characteristics.
+Simulation results of data dissemination shows that the number of Subscribe messages generated in vehicles present at most the one tenth of the total received Publish messages (TPub) while, in NDN, the number of Interests will be equal to the number of Data messages without considering message losses.

+#. **W. Drira and F. Filali, "NDN-Q: an NDN query mechanism for efficient V2X data collection in smart cities".
+In Self-Organizing Wireless Access Networks for Smart City (SWANSITY) part of SECON 2014 (SWANSITY 2014), Singapore, Singapore, June 2014.** (`PDF <https://drive.google.com/file/d/0B-Qgl9lKNlsXZWhwVmtxdUVUNXc>`_)

+    Collecting data from V2X networks is important to monitor, control and manage road traffic.
+However, efficient collection of the needed data is quite challenging due to vehicles mobility and the tremendous amount of events and data generated.
+Named Data Networking (NDN), a future internet architecture, gives more importance to content instead of its location.
+It has some inner capabilities of caching and multicast that can reduce traffic load in V2X networks and consequently decrease congestion risk.
+The communication in NDN is based on a request-response pattern where a consumer requests a specific content using its associated name.
+In this paper, an NDN query mechanism is proposed to use dynamic names to collect dynamic data built on the fly in one or many nodes.
+Then, it is merged and aggregated hop by hop to provide the response cooperatively to the consumer.